Skip to content

 Responsibilities

-Members are expected to join monthly meetings and actively participate in work group meetings/deliverable development outside of monthly meetings (largely over email).
+Members are expected to join monthly meetings and actively participate in work group meetings/deliverable development outside of meetings (largely over email).

 Medical leadership for mind, brain and body.